 OMB Circular A-123, Management’s Responsibility for Enterprise Risk Management and Internal Control, Appendix A and D

-OMB Circular No. A-123, Appendices A and D, require agencies to conduct an annual management assessment of internal control over reporting and financial systems.
-In FY 2019, the OCFO continued to deploy an extensive annual assessment methodology that assesses risk across key business processes and identifies the related key internal controls over reporting and financial systems.
+OMB Circular A-123, Appendices A and D, require agencies to conduct an annual management assessment of internal control over reporting and financial systems.
+In FY 2020, the Office of the Chief Financial Officer continued to deploy an extensive annual assessment methodology that assesses risk across key business processes and identifies the related key internal controls over reporting and financial systems.

-GSA’s evaluation of Appendices A and D did not identify any material weaknesses in controls or material system non-conformances as of September 30, 2019.
+GSA’s evaluation of Appendices A and D did not identify any material weaknesses in controls or material system nonconformances as of September 30, 2020.